 Two major computer-related professional organizations have student chapters at Murray: Association of Computing Machinery (ACM) and the Association of Information Technology Professionals (AITP).
 Please visit their web sites for current activities and enrollment information.

 Association of Computing Machinery (ACM)

 This organization draws most of its students from the Computer Science discipline.
 They elect their own officers and schedule meetings almost every month.
 Whenever possible, the officers arrange for tours of companies in the Western Kentucky area.
 They have also visited several high-tech companies in the Huntsville, AL, area.
 A major activity of ACM is to hold the regional programming competition in Murray each October.
 Teams from several Universities in this region participate in the intense day-long affair.
-The group's current faculty advisor is Dr. Matthew Tennyson or Dr. Marc Beck (see contact page).
+The group's current faculty advisor is Dr. Matthew Tennyson (see contact page).

 Association Of Information Technology (AITP)